Miracloon/pflotran-documentation/user_guide/cards/process_model_cards/newton_solver_card.rst

 PRECONDITIONER_MATRIX_TYPE <string >
  Format of preconditioning matrix.
 PETSc Mat (i.e. AIJ, BAIJ, or HYPRESTRUCT).
 Default is same as solver.

+VERBOSE_LOGGING
+ Causes verbose logging of solver performance to be printed to the screen, which may be helpful when resolving convergence issues.

+CONVERGENCE_INFO
+ Opens a block for toggling ON/OFF convergence information in screen output (default: YES).
+See example below.

+ * 2R, FNORM, 2NORMR - 2-norm of residual
+ * 2X, XNORM, 2NORMX - 2-norm of solution
+ * 2U, UNORM, 2NORMU - 2-norm of update
+ * IR, INORMR - inifinity norm of residual
+ * IU, INORMU - inifinity norm of update

 Examples
 --------